roboquant avatar

 /**

-* this method should return a Signal or null.
-Signal can contain
+* This method should return a [Signal] or null.
+A signal can contain

 * additional attributes to the ones shown in this example.